The Webster Technique

-It is best described as a specific chiropractic analysis and diversified adjustment.
+The Webster technique is best described as a specific chiropractic analysis and diversified adjustment.
 The goal of the adjustment is to reduce the effects of sacral subluxation/ SI joint dysfunction.
 In so doing neuro-biomechanical function in the pelvis is improved.
+What this means is the goal of the adjustment is to balance your pelvis, thus giving your baby optimal room to move and position themselves.

 My OB said if I go to a chiropractor, I will go into early labor…is that true?